Jay-Way/ether-gas-react/README.md

 ## Getting Started

-Create a .env file and add these contents:
+Create a .env file and add these contents, replacing xxx with your credentials:

 ```
 ETHERSCAN_KEY=xxx